pnp/cli-microsoft365/docs/docs/cmd/purview/threatassessment/threatassessment-list.md

 # purview threatassessment list

-Get a list of threat assessment
+Get a list of threat assessments

 ## Usage